IzK666/OC-Passwords/README.md

 * Create new passwords (no login detection)

 ## Changelog:
+### 1.89
+	Fixed: When Url is copied into Site, remove "www."
+	New: Keep last view (new password or search/fill view)

 ### 1.88
 	New: New password site is filled with website's domain
 	Fixed: On new password creation, url wasn't stored if the button import was used